lcausing/grade_tracker/README.md

 ## to start the mysql container without rebuilding the image
 docker compose up -d mysql

-## Note about User: appuser should have enough privileges to create or modify databases and tables.
+## Note about mysql User:
+appuser should have enough privileges to create or modify databases and tables.

 ## Test inserting a student from host:
 docker exec -it mysql-db mysql -uappuser -papppass -D grade_tracker -e "INSERT INTO students (name, email, grade) VALUES ('Test Student', 'Test@example.com', 93.7);"